hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

   `tools_upload_flavor`.
 By default the upload path is set to `{{.Flavor}}.iso`.

 * `version` (string) - The [vmx hardware version](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1003746) for the new virtual machine.
-Only the default value has been tested, any other value is expiermental.
+Only the default value has been tested, any other value is experimental.
 Default value is '9'.

 * `vm_name` (string) - This is the name of the VMX file for the new virtual machine, without the file extension.
 By default this is "packer-BUILDNAME",